cplusplus/parallelism-ts/README.md

                      NVIDIA Corporation
                      jhoberock@nvidia.com

-# Parallelism TS Editor's Report, pre-Albuquerque mailing
+# Parallelism TS Editor's Report, post-Albuquerque mailing

 N4706 is the proposed working draft of Parallelism TS Version 2.
 It contains changes to the Parallelism TS as directed by the committee at the Albuquerque meeting.